 - Electrical outlets should also be installed in accessible locations to serve bathroom appliances such as hair dryers and razors.

 - Radiant ceiling lamps are an inexpensive and effective option for helping to stay warm when wet.

 - Shower interiors are often dark when the curtains are closed, so a waterproof light fixture is recommended inside stalls and above tub/shower enclosures.

 There are many ways to make your bathroom safer and user friendly for the whole family.

-An accessible bathroom can change your life.
-Increasing your freedom and independence in bathing doesn't have to be hard.
-Accessibility Professionals is here to make independence a reality.
+An accessible bathroom can change your life and Accessibility Professionals is here to help.